Publications by our Faculty Fellows and Recommended Reading.

 The Pope & The CEO: John Paul II's Leadership Lessons to a Young Swiss Guard

-Andreas Widmer gives a behind-the-scenes look into Pope John Paul II, the most authentically human person I have ever met, and reveals how those memories shaped and forged his success as a corporate executive.
-In what papal biographer George Weigel calls a powerful example of leadership at work, Widmer recounts his personal experiences serving Blessed Pope John Paul II in the Swiss Guard, and the secrets of successful leadership that he learned at the feet of the great pope.
+Andreas Widmer gives a behind-the-scenes look into Pope John Paul II and reveals how those memories shaped and forged his success as a corporate executive.
+In what papal biographer George Weigel calls a powerful example of leadership at work, Widmer recounts his personal experiences serving Saint John Paul II in the Swiss Guard, and the secrets of successful leadership that he learned at the feet of the great pope.